Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

                 python -m pip install git+https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA -U
                 ```
                 !!! warning
                     Install gmx_MMPBSA from the master branch of GitHub repository.
-This version is only recommended
+This is only recommended
-                    to test a new version or to try temporary solutions to reported bugs.
+                    for testing new versions or temporary solutions to reported bugs.

         === "`conda`"
             Stable version only